EFT strings and dualities in 4d $\mathcal{N}=1$

-The D3-branes wrapped over the shrinking $\mathbb{P}^1$ give rise to a fundamental heterotic string, with gauge group depending on the actual $\mathbb{E}\hookrightarrow{\rm K3}\to\mathbb{P}^1$, set by the overall $Y$ fourfold.
-In the same way as before, we can extend the perturbative regime through the following duality frames, represented in Figure \ref{f.IIB 2-het}: \begin{itemize} \item For $s^a\to\infty$, we follow the EFT string flow of the above wrapping D3-brane, which becomes a heterotic string and sets the species scale.
-This new perturbative regime (blue region in Figure \ref{f.IIB 2-het}) is then given by a \textbf{weakly coupled, large volume heterotic string theory compactified on an elliptically fibered Calabi-Yau $\mathbb{T}^2\hookrightarrow X'\to D^a$}.
-Apart from the $D^a$ basis, which remains unchanged, the $\mathbb{P}^1$ volume and $\mathbb{E}$ complex structure $\tau$ of the original F-theory frame get mapped to the heterotic 4d dilaton $\phi'$ and volume of the $\mathbb{T}^2$ (in string units) as in \eqref{eq. dictionary}.
+Therefore, sending $s^a\to\infty$ corresponds to the weak coupling limit in the heterotic frame.
+The blue region in Figure \ref{f.IIB 2-het} also contains limits for which ${\rm Im}\tau\to\infty$, which in the heterotic frame corresponds to the decompactification of the $\mathbb{T}^2$ fiber.
 This results in the same tower arrangement as in the $\mathbb{T}^2$-fibration or the original type IIB compactification. \item Unlike in the $\mathbb{T}^2$-fibration, the duality frame (green region in Figure \ref{f.IIB 2-het}) interpolating between the original F-theory/type IIB frame (orange region) and the new heterotic duality frame (blue region) is \emph{not unique}, and it will depend on the gauge group of the heterotic description (which in turn depends on the point of moduli space of the K3 elliptical fibration).
 From the heterotic perspective, this new interpolating duality frame (in green) will be its S-dual theory, which will then be related to the original F-theory frame by two T-dualities.
-Let us analyze the following two options: \begin{itemize} \item $SO(32)$: Heterotic $SO(32)$ is S-dual to type I string theory, so that the interpolating frame is given by \textbf{weakly coupled, large volume type I string theory on} the same \textbf{elliptically fibered Calabi-Yau $\mathbb{T}^2\hookrightarrow X'\to D^a$}.
+Let us analyze the following two options: \begin{itemize} \item $SO(32)$: Heterotic $SO(32)$ is S-dual to type I string theory, so that the interpolating frame is given by \textbf{weakly coupled, large volume type I string theory on} the same \textbf{elliptically fibered Calabi-Yau $\mathbb{T}^2\hookrightarrow X'\to D^a$} \cite{Polchinski:1995df}.